Skip Navigation Links www.nws.noaa.gov

 NWS Climate Prediction Center College Park MD

-La Nina conditions are currently present with equatorial sea surface temperatures (SSTs) near-to-below average in the central Pacific Ocean and above-average in the eastern Pacific Ocean.
-Above average outgoing longwave radiation (OLR) is observed around the Date Line and western Pacific, while below-average OLR is evident in parts of Indonesia, Southeast Asia, and the Philippines and in the eastern Pacific.
-The Madden Julian Oscillation (MJO) index indicates a slow eastward propagating MJO after it entered the Indian Ocean in early March and accelerated eastward to the West Pacific during the past week.
-The GEFS dynamical forecast shows the MJO continuing to propagate eastward through early April but the ensemble spread is large.
-The ECMWF model depicts a weak MJO during the next two weeks.
-The Weeks 3-4 Temperature and Precipitation Outlooks are based primarily on operational dynamical model guidance, including the GEFSv12, CFSv2, ECMWF, and JMA, as well asimpacts of the MJO, ENSO, and the predicted evolution of the pattern from the Week-2 forecast.
+ENSO-neutral conditions are currently present with equatorial sea surface temperatures (SSTs) near-to-below average in the east-central and central Pacific Ocean.
+Above-average outgoing longwave radiation (OLR) is observed around the Date Line and western Pacific, while below-average OLR is evident over Indonesia, the Philippines, northern Australia, and the eastern Pacific.
+The Madden Julian Oscillation (MJO) remains weak with the RMM-based index meandering within the unit circle during mid-April.
+The GEFS dynamical forecast shows a strengthening MJO propagating east over the Western Hemisphere during the next two weeks, while the ECMWF model maintains a weak MJO into early May.
+The Weeks 3-4 Temperature and Precipitation Outlooks are based primarily on operational dynamical model guidance, including the GEFSv12, CFSv2, ECMWF, and JMA, as well as the predicted evolution of the pattern from the Week-2 forecast.

 Dynamical model 500-hPa height anomaly forecasts during Weeks 3-4 show a fairly consistent evolution from Week-2 forecasts.
-A blend of the ECMWF and GEFSv12 500-hPa height pattern forecasts, plus a contribution from the Multivariate Linear Regression (MLR) height forecast based on the RMM index, ENSO, and decadal trends, predicts near to above average height anomalies across most of the contiguous United States (CONUS).
-A strong ridge and positive 500-hPa height anomalies are predicted over the Bering Sea, while a weak trough is forecast over Mainland Alaska.
+A blend of the ECMWF and GEFSv12 500-hPa height pattern forecasts, plus a contribution from the Multivariate Linear Regression (MLR) height forecast based on the MJO RMM index, ENSO, and decadal trends, predicts ridging and above average height anomalies across most of the northern tier of the contiguous United States (CONUS), while a trough and below normal 500-hPa height anomalies are forecast over parts of the Southeast.
+A trough and negative 500-hPa height anomalies are also predicted over the Gulf of Alaska.
 Near normal 500-hPa heights are predicted over Hawaii.

-Enhanced chances for above normal temperatures are predicted for most of the western, southern, and eastern CONUS due to the anticipated mid-level ridging, generally above-normal 500-hPa height anomalies.
-The forecast is further supported by most of the dynamical temperature forecast tools.
-Probabilities favoring above normal temperatures reach 60% for parts of southern California and southwestern Arizona.
-Equal chances (EC) of above and below normal temperatures are indicated for the remainder of the CONUS, in part due to uncertainty in dynamical model temperature forecasts.
-Below normal temperatures are favored over portions of western Mainland Alaska, supported by the experimental ensemble subsampling and manual blend temperature forecast tools.
+Enhanced chances for above normal temperatures are predicted for most of the CONUS due to the anticipated mid-level ridging, generally near to above normal 500-hPa height anomalies, and supported by most of the dynamical temperature forecast tools and an experimental manual blend of GEFSv12, CFSv2, JMA, ECMWF, and the MLR tool.
+Probabilities favoring above normal temperatures reach 60% for parts of Washington, the Northern and Central High Plains, the Northern and Central Rockies, the Northern and Central Great Basin, as well as portions of the Northeast.
+Equal chances (EC) of above and below normal temperatures are indicated across the California Coast, in part due to uncertainty in dynamical model temperature forecasts.
+EC are also forecast for parts of the Southern Great Plains due to favored above median precipitation.
+Near to above normal temperatures are favored over Alaska, consistent with most of the temperature forecast tools.

 Temperature Precipitation